Caitlin Shirock (That's Me!)

 I was ready to start a business.

 I decided to name my business Cash Color.
-I wanted something that was memorable, easy to spell, and connected to me personally.
+I wanted something that was catchy, memorable, easy to spell, and connected to me personally.
 The “Ca” comes from my first name, Caitlin, and the “Sh” is from my last name, Shirock.

-After Scott and I came up with a million possibilities of different word combinations to go with “Cash”, such as “Design” or “& Co.” (which even included a brief consideration of the name “Cash Paper”!
-Ha!), they all seemed like possibilities.
+After Scott and I came up with a million possibilities of different word combinations to go with “Cash”, such as “Design” or “& Co.” (which even included a consideration of the name “Cash Paper”!
+Ha!), they all seemed like potentials.
 However, “color” stood out to me the most because I have always been surrounded by color.
-I grew up in a very colorful home.
+I grew up in a very bright home.
 I’m talking a big green, floral couch in the living room, pink and white striped chairs in the kitchen, and yellow walls!
 I felt like it was the perfect fit.

 As with anything that you obsess over for very long when it comes time to find out what other people think about your new idea, you feel a little vulnerable.
 But I knew that I needed to test the waters of my target market to see if they agreed, so I created a survey and sent it to anyone who I had ever worked with or sold art to.
 They gave me the thumbs-up, and here we are!
-So what do you think?

 Painting, drawing and creating beautiful things are part of my primary purpose in life, and they have provided a vehicle that has allowed me to access some of my deepest feelings.

 As a little girl, I struggled with expressing myself.
 I didn’t use my voice enough, and it was difficult for me to really understand my feelings.
-I often felt locked within my own body, feeling like no one understood me.

 But when I would go to my canvas, I could just be me there.
 I felt like my canvases were my friends who I could tell my secrets to, without any judgment.
 Those canvases were — and still are — my safe place, a way to release my emotions.